jonaswer/german_synonym_patterns_with_path_algorithms/README.md

 Usage:

 The main function includes examples with different pairs of words, which can be changed by the user.
 Call the Script main.py and see the output in the console.
-The example below shows the console output for the pair (Fessel, Zettel)
+The example below shows the console output for the pair (Unsicherheit, Gewissenheit)

 Example: